Xitric/BicepLearningPath/best-practices.md

 The more important resources should be at the top, with supporting resources towards the bottom.

 Related resources should also be placed close to one another within the Bicep template.
+This also applies to `existing` resources, which should be treated just like any other resource when structuring the Bicep template.

 ## Parameters